Where do professional decision-makers go for information?

 In her bachelor’s thesis, our colleague Sarah Schöffler examined precisely this topic and came to the following conclusion: guest and author contributions in B2B trade journals only partially meet the criteria of quality journalism.

-Criteria such as clarity and appeal are almost always met.
+Criteria such as clarity and readability are almost always met.
 However, professional selection criteria, transparency, citation of sources and source criticism – in other words, the hallmarks of quality journalism – are frequently overlooked.

 Our view